Washing and Care Instructions for Period Underwear and Reusable Cotton Pads

 Not everyone is aware of this, but bloodstains must be washed our at body temperature or below, washing at 40c will 'set' the stain, never to be removed!
 That's because blood is a protein stain (think of an egg) and applying heat to a protein 'sets' it, just like scrambling an egg.
 If you wash at 40c, it's not the end of the world, the pads or period pants will still work perfectly, they just won't look as pretty as they did at first.

-Wash within 24 hours, or cold soak until the end of your period
+Wash within 24 hours, or cold soak for couple of days and pop in the machine

 If I'm at home, I'll remove my pad or pants and run under the cold tap and give it a good scrub with some soap which is HUGELY satisfying.
 Then I pop them into our mucky box with some cold water and a scoop of some Oxi type oxygen stain remover which is eco-friendly and works!
 Alternatively, if you've got a wash going on shortly, you can give them a squirt of liquid stain remover and pop them straight into the washing machine.